dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 Your lucky place: the music scene
 </div>

-## ARCHIVED CONVERSATION: PAUL AND WILL
+## Archived Conversation: Paul and Will
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">